tguyenn/technical-challenge/README.md

 # Exiting the application
 When prompted to pick an action, choose the `E` option to exit.
 This will put you back into your system's terminal.

-Make sure to run the following command to kill any remaining services:
+Run the following command in your terminal to ensure all services (i.e. PostgreSQL) ends:

 ```bash
 docker-compose down
 ```

 # Debugging
-If you run into an issue like the following, the problem may be caused by Git when cloning the repository.
+If you run into the following issue when trying to launch the services, the problem may be caused by Git when cloning the repository.

 ```bash
 postgres-1  | /usr/bin/env: ‘bash\r’: No such file or directory